Home Equity Line of Credit (HELOC) Calculator

 Frequently Asked Questions

-Under current U.S. tax law, HELOC interest is only deductible if the funds are used to "buy, build, or substantially improve" the home that secures the loan.
-If you use the money to pay off credit cards or buy a car, the interest is generally not deductible.
-Always consult a qualified tax professional before making financial decisions based on tax treatment.
+HELOC interest is only tax-deductible if the funds are used to buy, build, or substantially improve the home that secures the loan.
+If used for other purposes such as paying off credit cards or buying a car the interest is generally not deductible.
+Always consult a qualified tax professional before making decisions based on tax treatment.

 Leave a Comment